peteroupc/peteroupc.github.io/colorgen.md

 - how to find the dominant colors of an image, and
 - spectral color functions.

 [Sample Python code](https://peteroupc.github.io/colorutil.py) that implements many of the methods in this document is available.
+[Supplemental topics](https://peteroupc.github.io/suppcolor.html) are listed in another open-source page.

 The following topics are beyond this page's scope: